Who can use this feature?

 Sometimes called auto-drafts and bank drafts, Automated Clearing House (ACH) provides a means for taking electronic payments directly from a bank account.

-When ACH payment processing is active, any staff member can store clients' bank account information securely so you don't need to re-enter it for each purchase.
-Clients can't enter their own bank account info in their client profile—only staff can do this on the staff website in the client's profile.
+When ACH payment processing is active, only staff can store clients' bank account information securely so you don't need to re-enter it for each purchase.
+Clients cannot add or edit their own bank account info in their client profile.
+This must be managed on the staff side.

 In this article

 To accept ACH payments, please reach out directly to your merchant processor.
 Your merchant processor will be able to advise you on rates and how to add ACH payments to your current merchant account.